qiaochen/TextClsApp/README.md

 ## Project Components

-The project is a text classification system for identifying proper responses to disaster relief.
+This project is a text classification system.
+For a message involving disaster relief, the system tries to identify the proper types of responses that are required.

 It consists of three components:

 ### 1. ETL Pipeline